1950s Italian Glass Disc Chandelier

 Other versions: This 1950s Italian glass disc chandelier was probably produced in a larger version and some variations.

 This lamp got many similarities with some chandeliers Pietro Chiesa designed for FontanaArte.
 A typical Italian chandelier from the late 1940s, early 1950s.
 This chandelier was acquired in Milan, Italy some years ago.
-Unfortunately no information to be found about this lamp.
+Unfortunately no information can be found about this lamp.

 The light bulbs used for this setup were made by Sigtay.
 Sigtay was a Belgian company founded in 1927 in Ninove.
 It was named: Lampes et Entreprises Electriques Sigtay (Lamps and Electrical Companies Sigtay).
 The factory was located in the center of the city.
 The glassblowers came from Spain.
 That was the case at various glass factories in Belgium at the time.
 Sigtay ended business in 1978 – 1979.
 The old factory building was converted into a library in the early 1990s.